 Find a suitable bottom board for your mold box and create vent holes; venting is required with porous models to allow trapped air to escape and prevent air from migrating into the rubber causing bubbles.

-We often use melamine-laminated particle board (pictured below) for both our bottom boards and mold box walls (the mold box used in this tutorial is available for purchase from Polytek).
+We often use melamine-laminated particle board (pictured below) for both our bottom boards and mold box walls.

 Seal the edges of the stepping stone to help prevent rubber from leaking beneath the stone.
 We used warmed plasticine clay in this instance; hot glue or caulk are other options.